 There's some concern that the MOT certificate printed by the tester can be forged or tampered with.
 You should treat a used car's MOT certificate as a guide rather than proof of its road-worthiness, ownership or mileage.

 That's why checking DVSA's online MOT database is an important step before buying a used car.
 You can check that the mileage you see on the car's odometer is in line with the recorded mileage online, so you know the vehicle hasn't been clocked.

 What do I do if my recorded mileage is wrong?

-If the MOT test station makes a mistake, the car owner only has 7 days to get the tester to correct the error and issue a new certificate.
+If the MOT test station makes a mistake, the car owner has 28 days to get the tester to correct the error and issue a new certificate.
 If not, the car’s mileage record is frozen and cannot be changed.

 Make sure you check the mileage on the MOT certificate as soon as you get it, and let the tester know straightaway if it's wrong.